Your Spouse as a Partner (Happy Happy Joy Joy)

 The best trick is to find a legal way to take the money you already spend and turn it into a small business tax deduction.
 Employing your spouse might help.
 Thumb through your family expenditures and see if you could have attached a business purpose them.

 Husband and Wife Problems

-If you are trying to classify your spouse as an inactive investor of the business, then you cannot pay a salary.
-This ultimately prevents your spouse from participating in a 401k plan, and expensing business meals and travel becomes challenging since inactive shareholders don’t normally attend conferences or meetings, hence the word inactive.
+Staying with the S Corp version of adding your spouse as an owner, if you are trying to classify your spouse as an inactive investor of the business, then you cannot pay a salary.
+This ultimately prevents your spouse from participating in a 401k plan, and expensing business meals and travel becomes challenging.

 Ownership Transfer with Husband and Wife Teams

 If you are concerned about ownership transfer in case of death, we suggest taking care of this issue within your estate planning.
 Transfer of assets between spouses during death is generally seamless in most states.
 Contact an estate planning attorney for more comprehensive analysis and advice.

 If you are concerned about separation of property during divorce, our experience and observation show that a single owner will still be required to obtain a business valuation from an expert and the business becomes a marital asset.
 Most courts use a method such as excess earnings to determine the value to the operating spouse, not necessarily the fair market value.

 For example, a one-person consultant with a single client might not be able to sell the business because no one else could do the work.
 However, the business remains valuable to the operating spouse.
 This is the same as the POS you drove in college- you could sell it for $50, but to you the car was worth a zillion dollars.
 It ran well, the heater worked, got you to class or work on-time, etc.